neondatabase/postgresql_anonymizer/docs/runbooks/4-generalization.md

 );
 ```

-!!! danger
-    This is awkward and illegal.
+🚨 This is awkward and illegal.

 Loading the data: